SDP-09/cloud9-website/content/pages/evaluation.md

 | 60           | 15             | yes      |

 As can be seen from this table, QR detection is quite reliant on angle and distance.
 The routine fonctions best when at a steep angle(looking at the code from above), and is close to the code.
+This data was later used to inform decisions on how to angle the arm to best detect the QR codes.

 # Shortcomings and Attempted Solutions

 ### Problem: Instability and documentation issues.
-Getting ROS2 to work on everyone’s systems proved to bea setback.
-Identical installations on new Virtual Machines produced different errors.
-Even at the end of the project this is causing errors for some team members.
+Getting ROS2 to work on everyone’s systems proved to be a setback.
+Identical installations on new Virtual Machines even produced different errors.
+At the end of the project this is causing errors for some team members.
 Parts of our issues stem from there being little documentation on ROS2 as a whole, but also on Webots and how the two interact.
 We believe this issue will have to be rectified before ROS2 and its Webots integration can be considered accessible to beginners.

 Unfortunately, this was inevitable due to the necessity of simulating the robot and so there were no direct solutions to this.
 We did however have an error channel on our Discord server to efficiently help anyone who was having compatibility issues, and this helped us solve many.